 Your shoulders should be slightly higher than your elbows.
 If your shoulders protrude forward-shoulders quite noticeably above elbows or if you feel shoulder or upper arm strain-support your ELBOWS and lower arm with folded towels.
 Again, Less is More.

 This position should be relaxing and comfortable.
 The idea is to relax your back and allow it to re-align in this gravity-neutral position.
-5-15 minutes 1-3X daily.

 NO READING, TV, CATS, DOGS, KIDS, LIFTING WEIGHTS, TEXTING OR TWEETING